Today we’re going to discuss PUP Malware. No, not adorable labrador puppies!

 Should I remove it?

-Yes!
 Absolutely, unequivocally yes!
 PUPs aren’t doing anything good for your system, they aren’t helping it run faster or doing any good.
-Take a look at the list above, do you really want a program laying around causing mayhem like that?
+Take a look at the list above, do you really want a program laying around causing mayhem?

 How do I get rid of PUPs?